-On 15 Dec, ST mistook DPM Tharman for the Law Minister.
-I wrote about ST’s error here on the same day. (full article with wrong photo below) However, ST subsequently covered up the mistake and the correction rendered the blog link useless.
-Readers might have thought I had made a mistake when the silly mistake belongs to the government mouthpiece.)
+On 15 Dec, ST mistook DPM Tharman for the Law Minister. (full article with wrong photo below) However, ST subsequently realised the blunder and replaced the photo with the correct one.

 Amelia Teng, Priscilla Goy The Straits Times

 Law Minister K. Shanmugam Thursday fended off allegations in foreign media reports that claimed Sunday’s riot in Little India happened because foreign workers here were not satisfied with their work conditions.

 “I’m not saying you can’t say it, but I think I’d like to see some evidence to back up a fairly substantive statement,” he said.

 “It’s a classic case of first deciding on what a sexy outline is and then writing a story without regard to the facts.”

 Mr Shanmugam, who is also Foreign Minister, was speaking to reporters before a dialogue with a group of foreign workers at Simpang Lodge 1 dormitory in Yishun.
 Joining him in the visit were Nominated MP R. Dhinakaran, and unionists M. Ramasamy and G. Muthukumar.